Can You Have Sex During Implantation?

 If you think your partner is experiencing implantation bleeding, you should reassure her that this early pregnancy sign is normal.
 The best way to tell the difference between implantation bleeding and a regular menstrual period is by the amount of blood, the color of the blood (usually light pink or brown) and the timing.
 Implantation bleeding usually occurs around the same time as your period would, but itโ€™s much lighter and shorter than a regular period.

-Zobacz teลผ: How Long After An Abortion Can You Have Sex?
+Zobacz teลผ: Can You Have Sex After a Wax?

 Typically, implantation bleeding lasts only a few days and doesnโ€™t fill up a pad or tampon.
 Instead, youโ€™ll probably notice a few spots in your underwear or on toilet paper when wiping.
 Itโ€™s also light in color, which is different from the bright red of a menstrual period.